tthorntone/AdNauseam-Wiki/Install-AdNauseam-on-Chrome-Without-Google's-Permission.md

 ### Manual Install

-1. Download the ZIP file from the [latest release for chrome](https://github.com/dhowe/AdNauseam/releases/latest).
+1. Download the ``adnauseam.chromium.ZIP`` file from the [latest release for chrome](https://github.com/dhowe/AdNauseam/releases/latest).
 1. Extract the zip file.
 1. In your Chrome Browser menu, click Windows>Extensions.
 1. Check the ``Developer mode`` checkbox (see image)